yogeshraheja/Argo-CD-Capstone-Project/README.md

-# python-app
+# Argo-CD-Capstone-Project

-Sample Python Repository for Demos
+Sample code for Argo-CD-Capstone-Project